linode/docs/docs/websites/varnish/How-to-Integrate-Varnish-Cache-with-Nginx-for-both-SSL-and-plain-HTTP-WordPress-Websites-on-Debian-8-(Jessie).md

 ## Install the "Varnish HTTP Purge" Plugin

-When you edit a WordPress page and update it, the modification wont be visible even if you refresh the browser, because it will receive the old version of that page, served by Varnish from cache.
+When you edit a WordPress page and update it, the modification won't be visible even if you refresh the browser, because it will receive the old version of that page, served by Varnish from cache.
 To purge Varnish cache for a particular page automatically whenever you edit a page you must install a free WordPress plugin called "Varnish HTTP Purge".

 To install this plugin login to your WordPress website, go to **Plugins**, **Add New**, search for **Varnish HTTP Purge**, find it among the results, click on **Install Now**, then on **Activate Plugin**.
-Thats all.
-This plugin doesnt need any configuration.
+That's all.
+This plugin doesn't need any configuration.

 ## Test Your Setup